sarahutton981/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This can help you become a more valuable asset to your team or organization and increase your job security.

 One way to keep up with technology is by reading blogs, articles, and research papers related to programming and software development.
 Attend industry conferences and workshops to network with fellow professionals and learn about new tools and techniques.
 Additionally, consider attending online courses or obtaining certifications to expand your knowledge and skills.

+# 2024-03-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+2. Plan ahead: Planning is crucial in programming.
+You should always have a clear idea of what you want to achieve and how you plan to accomplish it.
+Creating a detailed plan will ensure you stay on track and make better decisions along the way.
+It will also help to avoid last-minute panic and stress.
+3. Stay organized: A clean and organized codebase is a joy to work with.
+Organizing and commenting your code will make it easier to understand and maintain in the future.
+Additionally, using version control systems, such as Git, will allow you and your team to collaborate more effectively and track changes over time.